maxemerick/maxemerick.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at the Univeristy of California, Santa Barbara specializing in dynamical systems, control theory, and applied mathematics.
-My current research focuses on the analysis and control of continuum models for large-scale systems, with applications in fluid systems, ensemble systems, and swarm robotics.
+I am a Ph.D. candidate at the University of California, Santa Barbara and NDSEG Graduate Fellow, specializing in dynamical systems, control theory, and applied mathematics.
+My research focuses on developing mathematical tools for the modeling, analysis, and control of continuum models of large-scale systems, drawing from the areas of partial differential equations, optimal control, optimal transport, and geometric/variational methods.
+I have applied these tools to problems in various domains, including swarm robotics, fluid mixing, and coupled-oscillator networks.
+(See my research page for more.)

-I received my B.S. in Mechanical Engineering with a Minor in Mathematics from California Polytechnic State Univeristy, San Luis Obispo in 2020.
-During this time, I worked in the Boundary Layer Data System (BLDS) Lab under the supervision of [Dr. Russel Westphal](https://me.calpoly.edu/faculty/rvwestph/).
+I received my B.S. in Mechanical Engineering with a Minor in Mathematics from California Polytechnic State University, San Luis Obispo in 2020.
+During this time, I worked in the Flight Test Data System Lab under the supervision of Dr. Russell Westphal.
 I received my M.S. in Mechanical Engineering from the University of California, Santa Barbara in 2022, working in the Dynamical Systems and Controls Lab under the supervision of [Dr. Bassam Bamieh](https://sites.engineering.ucsb.edu/~bamieh/).
 I started my Ph.D. under Dr. Bamieh in 2022.

-I have also completed industry internships with Panasonic Avionics in 2017 and Tesla in 2021.
-I received the National Defense Science and Engineering Graduate (NDSEG) Fellowship in 2024.
+I completed industry internships with Panasonic Avionics in 2017 and Tesla in 2021.
+I also have extensive teaching experience at UCSB, including as instructor of record and as Lead TA for the Mechanical Engineering Department.
+(See my teaching page for more.)

+I am currently seeking tenure-track faculty and postdoctoral research positions in dynamical systems and control or applied mathematics.

 In my free time, I enjoy rock climbing, surfing, mountain biking, backpacking, traveling, music, and philosophy.